akruszewski/gibl/manuscript/chapter2.md

 (read-bytes-line)
 ```

 This code will just print the text `Hello`. `print` is a procedure that prints some text (similar to `display`), and `read-bytes-line` is a procedure that waits for user input.
-If we did not use `read-bytes-line` it would just print and exit right away, before we are able to read any text.
+If we did not use `read-bytes-line` it would just print and exit right away, before we can read any text.

 Next, we choose `Racket > Create Executable`.
 Select `Distribution` and click `Create`.
 After doing that, the executable should be created in the target folder.